 - Keep your dog healthy.
-Have your dog vaccinated against rabies.
+Have your dog regularly vaccinated against rabies.

 - Neuter your dog.
 Neutered dogs are three times less likely to bite.

-- Be alert to signs your dog is uncomfortable or feeling agressive.
+- Be alert to signs your dog is uncomfortable or feeling aggressive.

 IN MANY INSTANCES, A DOG ATTACK IS AVOIDABLE.
 IT IS IMPORTANT TO REMEMBER TO SAY CALM IF APPROACHED BY A DOG.